 FL is important because imagining the future is what generates hope and fear, sense-making and meaning.
 The futures we imagine drive our expectations, disappointments and willingness to invest or to change.

-Over the last few years 8 UNESCO Chairs in Futures Literacy have been initiated in Finland, Greece, Italy, Malaysia, Netherlands, Tunisia, United Kingdom, Uruguay.
-These Chairs are catalysts for the development of Futures Literacy Centres and are key parts of an emerging Global Futures Literacy Network.
+Over the last few years 8 UNESCO chairs have been initiated in Finland, Greece, Italy, Malaysia, Netherlands, Tunisia, United Kingdom, Uruguay.
+These Chairs are catalysts for the development of Futures Literacy Centres and are key nodes in the emerging Global Futures Literacy Network.
 The Chairs are championing innovative reasons and methods for ‘using-the-future’, working closely with partners in civil society, government and the private sector.
-Plans are well underway to create more Chairs in Chile, France, Morocco, Thailand, etc.
+Plans are well underway to create more Chairs in Belgium, Brazil, Canada, Chile, Cote d’Ivoire, France, Morocco, Namibia, Nigeria, Norway, Poland, Russia, Serbia, South Africa, South Korea, Sweden, Switzerland, Thailand, etc.

 A special project is also underway, the Imagining Africa’s Futures project, funded by the OCP Foundation of Morocco, is providing an exceptional opportunity to conduct prototype testing of UNESCO’s Futures Literacy Laboratories.
 This effort builds on the 60+ Labs UNESCO has co-designed and implemented over the last seven years.
 These action-learning/action-research initiatives have enabled thousands of people to become familiar with Futures (see Transforming the Future for more details).
 Running these Labs around the world, with highly diverse ‘local champions’, covering wide range of topics, is an effective way to develop the capabilities needed for ‘local champions to co-design and implement Labs, to engage collective intelligence, and give life to the Global Futures Literacy Network.